• Features

 2. Customer lifetime value (CLV)

-CLV is the total revenue from a customer over their entire relationship with your brand.
+CLV predicts the total revenue a customer generates throughout their entire relationship with your business.

 • Formula: Average order value × purchase frequency × customer lifespan

-• Why it matters: The CLV ratio determines whether your acquisition strategy is sustainable or not
+• Why it matters: The CLV ratio reveals whether your customer acquisition strategies are profitable long-term

 3. CAC payback period